flukeplay/flukeplay/README.md

 # Multichain ⇶

-Fluke Play contract is deployed on different chains to make it possible for different chains communities to play with their favourate coins.
+Fluke Play contract will be deployed on different chains to make it possible for different chains communities to play with their favourate coins.
 Naturally, for each supported coin there is a separate reward and treasury pools.
 This allows different communities to compete and demonstrate their unity and collective power.
-Community organizers may donate coins to the reward pool to incentivise player within their community.
+Community organizers may donate coins to the reward pool to incentivise players within their community.

 Don't see your favourate coin?
 Please file an issue in the issues section.